With many of us incorporating more nuts into our diets as a means to get healthier, it’s often tempting to take our dogs along for the ride.

 This is an especially big risk for a small dog eating an almond.
 After all, dogs and humans eat very differently, and we as people are far more inclined to chew our food far more thoroughly than dogs do.

-Puppies and very young pooches are particularly notorious for gulping down their meals without pausing for breath, too excited to try new flavours and get their meals inside them.
+Puppies and very young pooches are particularly notorious for gulping down their meals without pausing for breath, too excited to try new flavors and get their meals inside them.

-With many almonds coming coated in delicious flavours, they can prove even more tempting a proposition.
+With many almonds coming coated in delicious flavors, they can prove even more tempting a proposition.